Northwest Territories: Communities

 As of 2014, there are 33 official communities in the NWT.
 These range in size from Yellowknife with a population of 19,569 to Kakisa with 36 people.
 Governance of each community differs, some are run under various types of First Nations control, while others are designated as a city, town, village or hamlet, but most communities are municipal corporations.
 Yellowknife is the largest community and has the largest number of Aboriginal peoples, 4,520 (23.4%) people.
 However, Behchokǫ̀, with a population of 1,874, is the largest First Nations community, 1,696 (90.9%), and Inuvik with 3,243 people is the largest Inuvialuit community, 1,315 (40.5%).
 There is one Indian reserve in the NWT, Hay River Reserve, located on the south shore of the Hay River.

 Economy

 The gross domestic product of the Northwest Territories was C$4.856 billion in 2017.
-It has the highest per capita GDP of all provinces and territories in Canada, totalling C$76,000 in 2009.
+It has the second highest per capita GDP of all provinces and territories in Canada, behind Nunavut, totalling C$113,198 in 2024.